samaea/expensesbotworkshop/README.md

      ![Azure Portal Bot Web App](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/10-5_botservice.png)
      ![Azure Portal Test Bot](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/10-6_botservicetest.png)

- 1. Test the bot by starting a chat with “How do I go about applying for an AMEX credit card? ” (note that the original question within the QnA Maker knowledge base is: “How do I apply for a corporate AMEX card?”).
+ 1. <b>Test the bot by starting a chat with “How do I go about applying for an AMEX credit card? ”</b> (note that the original question within the QnA Maker knowledge base is: “How do I apply for a corporate AMEX card?”).
 You will receive an answer that points you to a link:

      ![Azure Portal Test Bot for QnAMaker](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/28_test.png)